 Code: Claude Code for building tools, websites, prototypes, and automation infrastructure.
 The agentic architecture means I describe what I want, and it builds, tests, and debugs iteratively without my involvement at each step.
 This has eliminated the “need a developer for anything beyond the simplest project” constraint.

 Research and analysis: AI agents for competitive analysis, market research, customer feedback synthesis, and financial modeling.
-The 1M token context window means you can load entire datasets and get comprehensive analysis without splitting the work across multiple sessions.
+The 1M token context window means you can load entire datasets and get full analysis without splitting the work across multiple sessions.

-What AI Cannot Replace
+What AI Can't Replace

-AI does not replace accountability.
+And accountability stays with you.
 Your name is on the business.
 Your reputation is on every deliverable.
 AI errors are your errors.
 Review everything AI produces before it reaches a customer.

 The Competitive Implications